Small teams working together in an office space

 Apply Conway’s Law.

+Ignoring Conway’s Law won’t prevent you from developing custom software.
+It will prevent you from developing good custom software that can adapt to changing environments.
+Accepting the real-world impact of Conway’s Law and ensuring your architecture doesn’t clash with developers’ communication patterns will notably improve the speed and innovation of your team.
 But leaning into Conway’s Law and taking control of your end product by effecting structural changes at the beginning is one of the most effective ways to transform the quality of software you can produce.

 So think about the structure and culture of your organization—it matters.
 Create small, cross-functional teams that have the power to do their jobs smoothly, without encountering unnecessary roadblocks.
 Make sure your people are psychologically safe and can bring the full power of their diversity and experience to the table.
 Embrace the mental shift of making room for more focus on cultural practices, not just technical practices.
 It’s all part of the same system.